 We implement, maintain and document procedures to identify and assess all the aspects causing environment impact.
 Therefore, we have established Environmental Aspect Register which defines aspects, the importance of aspect, life cycle model and definition of emergency situations and abnormal conditions.

 Here you can find the different Environmental Aspects

 Noise is a constant companion to the airport and its activities, therefore we manage it carefully.
 According to the Decree regulating environment noise assessment, Ljubljana Airport belongs to smaller airports.
 For those airports the requirements of noise pollution are a bit stricter than for bigger airports with over 50,000 operations of air traffic annually.

-The main sources of noise on the territory of the airport are aviation operations (take-offs and landings) on the runway.
-Passenger and cargo traffic, and also general aviation are considered as the source of noise at the airport.
+The main sources of noise on the territory of the airport are aviation operations (take-offs and landings) on the runway caused by noise from passenger and freight air traffic and general aviation.
 Other sources of noise (the ones coming from road traffic, field work and other extraordinary events or incidents, etc.) are not taken into consideration when assessing our environmental impact.

 The air quality in the airport area is a consequence of road and air traffic emissions, airport activities, heating of the airport facilities and other facilities from the wider local area.
 The air quality in this area depends primarily on the inflow of polluted air masses coming from the direction of Ljubljana and Kranj, and also on weather conditions.
 In the airport area we use cooling and air-conditioning devices, and heat pumps which contain substances harmful to ozone.